gmtribe/launchpad-CCA/docs/autogen/src/README.md

     function claimTokens(uint256 bidId) external;
 }

-event TokensClaimed(address indexed owner, uint256 tokensFilled);
+event TokensClaimed(uint256 indexed bidId, address indexed owner, uint256 tokensFilled);
 ```

 **Implementation**: Transfers the calculated token allocation to the bid owner.
 Anyone can call this function, but tokens are always sent to the bid owner.
 If the auction did not graduate, tokens cannot be claimed as all currency is refunded to bidders.
+The bid must have been exited before claiming tokens.

 ### Auction information